KobbyBawuah/Fullstack-Custom-AI-Chatbot/README.md

 # Full Stack implementation of the Custom AI Chat Bot(Notion Chatbot)
 This is a sister application to my the initial AIChatBot implementation found here: https://github.com/KobbyBawuah/AIChatBot.
 The aim of this version is to provide a user-friendly web interface, allowing users to simply visit a website, upload their documents, and start interacting with the chatbot powered by the OpenAI language model or a 100% private GPT.
-The first part of the application utilizes the OpenAI language model to generate responses to user input where as the local version currently uses the local GPT4 LLM to generate responses.
+The first part of the application utilizes the OpenAI language model to generate responses to user input whereas the local version currently uses the local GPT4 LLM to generate responses.
 It involves loading data provided by the user, querying an index made from that data, and engaging in continuous interactions with the user.
 By considering both the provided chat history and the user's questions, the chatbot generates appropriate responses.
-In short, this app takes uploaded files, embeds them into vectors, stores them into Pinecone or a local DB, and allows semantic searching of the data.
+In short, this app takes uploaded files, embeds them into vectors, stores them into Pinecone or a local DB, and allows semantic searching of the data whiles maintaining context over the last 10 interactions.

 ### Prerequisites